MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-azure-synapse-analytics/includes/6-exercise-azure-synapse.md

     - **Node size**: Small (4 vCores / 32 GB)
     - **Autoscale**: Enabled
     - **Number of nodes** 3----3
-3. Review and create the Spark pool, and then wait for it to be deployed (which may take a few minutes).
+3. Review and create the Spark pool, and then wait for it to deploy (which may take a few minutes).
 4. When the Spark pool has been deployed, in Synapse Studio, on the **Data** page, browse to the file system for your Synapse workspace.
 Then right-click **products.csv**, point to **New notebook**, and select **Load to DataFrame**.
 5. In the **Notebook 1** pane that opens, in the **Attach to** list, select the **spark** Spark pool to created previously and ensure that the **Language** is set to **PySpark (Python)**.
 6. Review the code in the first (and only) cell in the notebook, which should look like this: